 But what struck me most were the things I discovered (and discovered anew) through the eyes of an ardent feminist, almost none of which were positive or optimistic in their outlook, although to varying degrees.
 Many of them centered around the outward presentation of women, and how others (especially men) were likely to treat them as a result.

-A short introduction As a relatively sheltered high school student in Tehran, I had little interest in fashion.
+As a relatively sheltered high school student in Tehran, I had little interest in fashion.
 To make matters more complicated, I had also been absent during the last few years when satellite television became as ubiquitous in Iranian households as bread.
 During that time, it seems the already style-conscious women and youth of Tehran had been taking their cues from (largely) western fashion icons.

 The women I saw in the terminal proved to be but a tiny snippet of what I was about to experience in the style-hungry, ever-changing world of Iranian women's garb.
 The towers of hair, giant sunglasses (which regrettably evoked images of none other than a one Paris Hilton in my mind), and wholly impractical shoes became a familiar sight.
 The footprints of the most fashionable of Hollywood's youth echoed in the crowd, from Tajrish to Aazaadi square.